yvnnhong/cse29pa1/README.md

 - Another encoding of Unicode is UTF-32, which encodes *all* Unicode code points in 4 bytes.
 For things like ASCII, the leading 3 bytes are all 0's.
 What are some tradeoffs between UTF-32 and UTF-8?

 - UTF-8 has a leading `10` on all the bytes past the first for multi-byte code points.
 This seems wasteful – if the encoding for 3 bytes were instead `1110XXXX XXXXXXXX XXXXXXXX` (where `X` can be any bit), that would fit 20 bits, which is over a million code points worth of space, removing the need for a 4-byte encoding.
-What are some reasons this might be useful?
+What are some tradeoffs or reasons the leading `10` might be useful?
 Can you think of anything that could go wrong with some programs if the encoding didn't include this restriction on multi-byte code points?

+## Resources

+Refer to [the policies on assignments](https://ucsd-cse29.github.io/fa24/#assignments-and-academic-integrity) for working with others or appropriate use of tools like ChatGPT or Github Copilot.

 ## What to Hand In

-- Any `.c` files you wrote (can be one file or many).
+- Any `.c` files you wrote (can be one file or many; it's totally reasonable to only have one).
 We will run `gcc *.c -o utfanalyzer` to compile your code, so you should make sure it works when we do that.
 - A file `DESIGN.md` (with exactly that name) containing the answers to the design questions
 - Your tests with expected output in files `tests/*.txt`, `tests/*.txt.expect`